 My brain chilled down from the near Arctic cold water that we had during that mini ice age but it did so unevenly.
-Cold water entered my mouth and chilled it from there to.
-I had some brain damage but it was evenly distributed.
-It had to deal with organizing every other part of my brain mainly.
+Cold water entered my mouth and chilled it from there too.
+I had some brain damage but it was unevenly distributed.
+The damaged part had to deal with organizing my brain mainly.

 I rewrote a play I had been in the middle of writing when I died.
-When the new part was much better than the otd part I took it to the Queen.
+When the new part was much better than the old part I took it to the Queen.

-It was a satire of the Italian, making their leaders all look like fools.
+It was a satire of the Italians, making their leaders all look like fools.
 Queen Elizabeth read two pages and said: 'You can't write'.

 'Yes I can and better than before.
 You just read it' I told her.

 She replied tersely, 'No, I mean that YOU CANNOT write plays.
 If you release this play it will mean my death, your death and the death of half of England at the hands of the rest of Europe.
-Italians are always fighing with other Italians but this would make them unite and join in aliance with France, Germany and Spain against England.'
+Italians are always fighting with other Italians but this would make them unite and join in alliance with France, Germany and Spain against England.'

 I almost demanded the following of her and was quite upset: 'Well, what can I do now?
 As a large breasted woman and ex-playwrite my future is quite limited to becoming the slave wife to an Englishman.'
 I stared assertively at the queen for about 15 seconds before I felt myself crumble inside, then added.
 'Well who do you have that is not witless and is both decent and titled?'
 (All qualities which are found less and less among available men as they get older.)

 By the way, I got my way and the play did get produced.
 It was 'The Twelfth Night'.
 Here is the summary as found here.